antonioortegajr/ListHub-for-IDX-Broker/README.md

 Replace TEST with either true or false to determine whether events being reported will be made available on the ListHub reports from this page.
 This can be used to distinguish events submitted from QA and Production environments.

-Place the script in a IDX Broker Details page wrapper or subheader.
+Place the script in an IDX Broker Details page wrapper.

 **I have yet to verify this actually works as I do not have a ListHub account**